catenax-ng/catenax-at-home/api-wrapper/services/api-wrapper/src/README.md

 ## Basic authentication

-This module contains an `AuthenticationService` implementation for basic authentication.
+This module section contains an `AuthenticationService` implementation for basic authentication.
 It will be active when you provide at least one credential pair.

 ### Usage/Example